 - In a large pot, add a tablespoon of olive oil and the chopped onions & garlic.
 Saute until tender.

 - Add in the collard greens.
-Cook on med-low heat until tender for about 45-60 minutes.
-You can increase the heat if needed but do not boil the collard greens. you want to slowly steam cook.
+Simmer covered for about 45-60 minutes or until your desired tenderness is reached.
+You can increase the heat if needed but do not boil the collard greens.
 They will wilt down as they cook.

 - When done, season to your preference.
-In my opinion, these greens don't need a thing but I usually add in a few dashes of black pepper and a few drops of hot sauce!
+In my opinion, these greens don't need a thing if your broth is very sesoned.
+I usually add in a few dashes of black pepper and a few drops of hot sauce!